Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/9 - Android Programming/Module 3 - Activities and Intents/README.md

-# Module 2: Introduction to Android Programming - KBBs
+# Module 3: Activities and Intents - KBBs
 **Summary:**
 The learning outcomes expected of a fellow that has covered this module are as follows:
 - What activities are and how to make use of the different activities available.